BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: Comparison Algorithms

-The bandwidth capacity and variations significantly impact the performance of online algorithms for \tABR.
-In this experiment, we investigate the impact of different network profiles on the performance of \algName and comparison algorithms.

-We use 14 different network traces from 4G/LTE dataset \cite{IDLAB} to generate the bandwidth throughput, which are all shown in Appendix~\ref{app:network_profiles}.
+In this experiment, we investigate the impact of different network profiles on the performance of ABR algorithms.
+We use network traces index 1 to 14 from the 4G/LTE dataset~\cite{IDLAB} to generate the bandwidth throughput.
 We use the same video and algorithm/problem parameters (details in Section \ref{sec:exp_setup}) for all algorithms to capture the impact of the network capacity on their performance.
-The results are reported for 100 trials for each network profile.
-We report the average QoE, playback delay, rebuffering ratio, and average playing bitrate of algorithms.

-The results in Figure \ref{fig:network_QoE_bitrate} report the average QoE, and average playing bitrate of \algName and five comparison algorithms over 100 trials for 14 network profiles. \algName stands as the best algorithm in all 14 experiments.
-In these experiments, \VAts selects relatively higher bitrates compared to other algorithms, while its high rebuffering, shown in Figure \ref{fig:network_rebuff_d2r} is substantial such that it lowers the QoE of this algorithm as compared to \algName.
-In addition the playback delay of \algName and comparison algorithms shown in Figure \ref{fig:network_rebuff_d2r}.
-We can see the playback delay of \VAts was the lowest in all experiments.
+Figure \ref{fig:network_QoE_bitrate} shows the average normalized QoE, playback delay, rebuffering ratio, and average playing bitrate of \algName and five comparison algorithms over 100 trials for 14 network profiles. \algName stands as the best algorithm in all 14 experiments.
+In this experiment, \VAts selects relatively higher bitrates compared to other algorithms, while its high rebuffering, shown in Figure \ref{fig:network_rebuff_d2r}, lowers the QoE of this algorithm.
+In addition, the playback delay of \algName and comparison algorithms are shown in Figure \ref{fig:network_rebuff_d2r}.
+The playback delay of \VAts was the lowest in all experiments.
 That clearly shows the trade-off between having low rebuffering or low playback delay.
-The results show that \algName keeps the playback delay less than $7.8$ seconds while its rebuffering ratio was the lowest among comparing alogithms in 12 out of 14 experiments.
+The results show that \algName keeps the playback delay under $14.9$ seconds with an average rebuffering ratio of less than $0.4\%$.
+This playback delay is consisent with the result of Theorem~\ref{thm:buffer_size} and the fact that \algName tries to keep the buffer level high. \TOMM{Additionally, the reduction in wasted bandwidth, as compared to \PDash, for \algName and other comparison algorithms over 100 trials across 14 network profiles is illustrated in Figure~\ref{fig:network_wasted}. \Flare achieves the highest reduction in wasted bandwidth, decreasing it by an average of $58.5\%$.
+For \algName and \Pano, the reductions were $44.9\%$ and $32.5\%$, respectively.}

-\textbf{Key takeaway.} Networks with high fluctuations (e.g., profile index 2 and 7) causes a high rebuffering ratio and leads \algName to select bitrates with more cautious.
-Results in lower playing bitrates (compared to other network profiles).
+\textbf{Key takeaway.} Networks with high fluctuations (e.g., profile indexes 2 and 7) cause a higher rebuffering ratio; nevertheless, \algName keeps QoE and playing bitrate relatively high in all profiles and outperforms all alternatives.